MuhibNayem/Quantify/backend/docs/api_documentation.md

 This document provides a detailed description of the API endpoints, including their requests and responses.

+## Authorization & CSRF Overview

+Most `/api/v1` routes require authentication and specific roles (Admin, Manager, Staff).
+Refer to `docs/api_authorization_matrix.md` for the full mapping of endpoints to required roles.
+Public endpoints (health, metrics, WebSocket, payment callbacks, registration/login, and webhooks) remain unauthenticated by design.

+For all authenticated requests that mutate state (POST/PUT/PATCH/DELETE), clients must include the `X-CSRF-Token` header.
+The token is issued in both the login and refresh-token responses (`csrfToken` field) and is tied to the authenticated user.
+Tokens expire automatically and are invalidated on logout; obtain a new token by calling the refresh endpoint.

 ## Alerts

 ### PUT /products/{productId}/alert-settings